msynk/BlazorResourceTimeline/README.md

 - **Editing** (opt-in): drag a bar to move it in time (or onto another resource), or grab an edge to resize it, with configurable snapping and a change callback back to .NET.
+- **Context menu (right-click)**: the native browser menu is suppressed and a callback reports what was hit — the bar, the resource row, the time under the pointer and the click's viewport coordinates — so you can render your own menu.
+- **Overlap stacking**: allocations that overlap in time on the same row are automatically stacked apart instead of drawn on top of each other, with the gap controlled by `Options.BarMargin`.
 - **Hover tooltips**: per-bar tooltips (custom text or an auto-generated default), on by default and configurable.
 - **Resource hierarchy**: nest resources into multi-level, collapsible groups